dhjelmar/photo_organize/README.md

 # Work Process to organize files

 - Review existing folders to determine whether metadata dates or titles need to be fixed before using `exiforg` to create file structure (`exiforg` will use DateTimeOriginal, CreateDate, FileCreateDate, then FileModifyDate if needed).
+  - If you are confident that dates are good and just want to view the tree of folder names so you know where to focus to add to meta data, enter `treed`.
   - digikam
     - In album (enter using top left side tab), highlight pictures to modify.
     - Press `t` to open tag interface then select "Description"